el-buen-agente-mcp

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus alternatives.
-The description does not mention prerequisites, when not to use it, or compare with sibling tools.
+No guidance on when to use this tool versus alternatives.
+No mention of prerequisites, when not to use, or which sibling might be more appropriate for specific tasks.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.